 Merino Wool is not itchy like regular wool.
 That’s because the fibers are longer and finer, which means they will bend as you move and as they wrap around your body.
 Other wools have short, heavy fibers which don’t bend as easily.
 And because they are short they tend to poke you.
 If you have a new merino wool shirt that feels a little bit itchy, wash it in cool water to remove any of the small broken strands that occasionally happen in the production process.
 Drying in a hot dryer will also cause the fibers to break.
 All the more reason to air dry.

 Does Merino Wool Shrink?

 If not properly cared for merino wool clothing items will most likely shrink.
-With a little care you should never have a shrinkage issue.
-The good news is that it isn’t that hard to take care of your merino wool investment.
+With a little care, you should never have a shrinkage issue.
+The good news is that it isn’t that hard to take care of your investment in your merino wool base layer.
 Always wash in cool water and never dry in a hot dryer.
 It’s that simple.

 Do you wear regular underwear with a base layer?

 It’s really a matter of personal preference and comfort.
 A base layer top has no support for the girls so most hikers and skiers will choose a supportive merino wool or bamboo bra when they are planning an active day.
 When it comes to bottoms, a properly snug-fitting base layer legging or tight won’t require another layer of underwear.
 However, you might want to wear a pair of lightweight hiking panties designed to wick away sweat for a bit of coverage when you return for the night and want to strip out of all your layers.